 What is an STD?

-Sexually Transmitted Diseases (STDs) or Sexually Transmitted Infections (STIs) are diseases that are spread through anal, oral or vaginal intercourse.
-Some STDs such as HIV and Hepatitis B can also be transmitted through a blood contact such as sharing drug injection equipment.
+Sexually Transmitted Diseases (STDs) are diseases that are spread through direct sexual contact.
 You can get more than one STD at a time and you can get the same STD more than once.
 Some STDs can be treated and cured with antibiotics.
-Others cannot be cured.
+STD’s are a serious issue that if left untreated, may lead to serious outcomes such as infertility, pelvic inflammatory disease, ectopic pregnancy, or cancer.

+The most common STD’s in the United States are Chlamydia, Gonorrhea and HPV.
 The health department provides education, counseling, and testing for HIV and other STDs.
-With early diagnosis, medical care can begin sooner and help you to live a longer, healthier life.
+With prevention and early diagnosis, medical care can begin sooner and help you to live a longer, healthier life.

 Your privacy is our priority.
 Your health is our concern.